Philadelphia Phillies: Radio and television

 As of 2024, the Phillies' flagship radio stations is WIP-FM (94.1 FM), formerly owned by CBS Radio, but since November 2017, is owned by Philadelphia-area company Audacy.
 The broadcasts were discontinued on the former AM flagship station WPHT 1210 in 2016.
 Scott Franzke provides play-by-play on the radio, with Larry Andersen and Kevin Stocker as color commentators.
 Meanwhile, NBCUniversal (a unit of Philadelphia-based Comcast) handles local television/streaming broadcasts through its properties NBC Sports Philadelphia/Peacock and WCAU (NBC Channel 10).
 WCAU broadcasts are syndicated to WHP-DT2 in Harrisburg and WQMY-TV in Wilkes-Barre.
-Tom McCarthy calls play-by-play for the television broadcasts, with John Kruk, Rubén Amaro Jr., Ben Davis, Cole Hamels, and Mike Schmidt providing color commentary.
+Tom McCarthy calls play-by-play for the television broadcasts, with John Kruk, Rubén Amaro Jr., Ben Davis, and Cole Hamels providing color commentary.

 Spanish language broadcasts are on WTTM (1680 AM) with Oscar Budejen or Angel Castillo on play-by-play, and Bill Kulik on color commentary.

 Other popular Phillies broadcasters through the years include By Saam (1939–1975), Bill Campbell (1962–1970), Richie Ashburn (1963–1997), and Harry Kalas (1971–2009).
 Kalas, a 2002 recipient of the Ford Frick Award and an icon in the Philadelphia area, called play-by-play in the first three and last three innings on television and the fourth inning on the radio until his death on April 13, 2009.

 At Citizens Bank Park, the restaurant built into the base of the main scoreboard is named "Harry the K's" in Kalas' honor.
 After his death, the Phillies' TV broadcast booth was renamed "The Harry Kalas Broadcast Booth".
 It is directly next to the radio-broadcast booth, which is named "The Richie 'Whitey' Ashburn Broadcast Booth."
 When the Phillies win at home, Kalas' rendition of the song "High Hopes," which he would sing when the Phillies had clinched a playoff berth or advanced in the playoffs, is played as fans file out of the stadium.
 In addition, when a Phillies player hits a home run, a recording of Kalas' famous "That ball is outta here!" home run call is played.
 The sole exception is Chase Utley, once the subject of another famous Kalas call, "Chase Utley, you are The Man!", which was played when Utley hit a homer.

 In 2011, the Phillies unveiled a statue of Harry Kalas at Citizens Bank Park.
 It was funded by Phillies' fans and designed and constructed by a Phillies' fan.